HITECHCRIME/HC_SG29_GNIEWNY_mlodszy_joe_x_MOTHNODE/README.md

 I'm always sippin' or I'm smokin', you should know this You can't see me, you might feel me movin' past you Don't wanna do it, but I'll kill 'em if I have to

+---

+I never listened so just know I'm still not hearing ya Never fit in but rejection builds character
+Underneath the radar whenever I'm in the area
+See the mainstream vs me, no comparison

+Don't seem like anything can ever hold my focus Nowadays don't click, I just keep scrollin'
+Omen rollin' smoking, till I'm steady over-flowing Rappers think they cold, but I'm subzero frozen

+---

+---

+mine

+Always present, reckless smoking, filling empty rooms Micro voids, naked walls, split mind, truly wishing it was you Racking scars on my soul, ain't this a nice juicy count I'm never ever through, whatever I was meant to do